 IARD’s work is informed by scientific evidence on alcohol and health, including alcohol policy.
 By bringing together data and research on drinking patterns, alcohol in society, and regulations at a national level, IARD examines practices around policies and interventions that reduce harmful drinking.
 IARD’s tools and resources are intended to support stakeholders in formulating approaches that can be adapted to local needs and contexts.

-This table details the legal blood alcohol concentration (BAC) and breath alcohol concentration (BrAC) limits for the general population of drivers in all countries for which IARD has been able to verify the information with the respective national authorities or ...
+Scope This table details recommendations for alcohol consumption (drinking guidelines) issued by government bodies in all countries for which IARD has been able to verify the information with the respective national authorities or through publicly accessible documents.Generally, these recommendations apply ...

 Read MoreThe Unrecorded Alcohol Toolkit has 3 main purposes: